-In "Guide för ljudabsorbenter" ("Guide for sound absorbents") at www.mobelfakta.se there are recommended minimum values for sound absorption capacity.
+In "Guide för kravställning och upphandling av ljudabsorberande bords-, och golvskärmar, ljudabsorbenter samt mobila rum" ("Guide for requirements and procurement of sound absorbing table, and screens, sound absorbaents and furniture ensambles and enclosures") at www.mobelfakta.se there are recommended minimum values for sound absorption capacity.
+The same guide provides recommended minimum values for speech level reduction for furniture ensambles and enclosures in Möbelfakta.

 Procuring organisations such as Kammarkollegiet (The Legal, Financial and Administrative Services Agency) use these recommended levels in their procurements.

-The specification is mandatory for reporting the equivalent sound absorption area for sound absorbents but is optional for other categories of furniture.
+The specification is mandatory for reporting the equivalent sound absorption area for sound absorbents and for furniture ensambles and enclosures regarding speech level reduction, but is optional for other categories of furniture.

-An item of furniture that is used as a sound absorbing unit can be measured in accordance with the international standard: SS-EN ISO 354:2003 Measurement of sound absorption in a reverberation room.
-Individual objects evaluated regarding equivalent sound absorption area in accordance with the Swedish standard: Acoustics Screens, furniture and single objects intended for interior use Rating of sound absorption and sound reduction of elements based on laboratory measurements Larger surfaces (>10 m2) of multiple objects are evaluated in accordance with the new Swedish and international standard: EN ISO 11654:1997 N ISO 11654:1997 Acoustics - Sound absorbents for use in buildings - Rating of sound absorption An item of furniture that is used as a screening-off unit shall be measured (optional) in accordance with international standard and are evaluated regarding screen damping in accordance with the Swedish standard: ISO 10053: 2003 Acoustics - Screens or single objects - evaluation with regard to sound absorption and screen damping ISO 20189:2018 Acoustics Screens, furniture and single objects intended for interior use Rating of sound absorption and sound reduction of elements based on laboratory measurements
+nclosures used as a shielding for spoken sound can be measured in accordance with the tandard and evaluated for speech level reduction, DS,A: ISO 23351-1:2020 Acoustics - Measurements of speech level reduction of furniture ensembles and enclosures.
+Part 1: Laboratory method An item of furniture that is used as a sound absorbing unit can be measured in accordance with the international standard: SS-EN ISO 354:2003 Measurement of sound absorption in a reverberation room.
+Individual objects evaluate d regarding equivalent sound absorption area in accordance with the Swedish standard: ISO 20189:2019 Acoustics Screens, furniture and single objects intended for interior use Rating of sound absorption and sound reduction of elements based on laboratory measurements Larger surfaces (>10 m ) of multiple objects are evaluated in accordance with the new Swedish and international standard: EN ISO 11654:1997 Acoustics - Sound absorbents for use in buildings - Rating of sound absorption used as a screening-off unit shall be measured (optional) in accordance with international d regarding screen damping in accordance with the Swedish standard: ISO 10053: 2003 Acoustics - Screens or single objects - evaluation with regard to sound absorption and screen damping ISO 20189:2018 Acoustics Screens, furniture and single objects intended for interior use Rating of sound absorption and sound reduction of elements based on laboratory measurements An item of furniture that is used as a sound absorbing unit can be measured in accordance with the international standard: SS-EN ISO 354:2003 Measurement of sound absorption in a reverberation room.
+Individual objects evaluate d regarding equivalent sound absorption area in accordance with the Swedish standard: ISO 20189:2019 Acoustics Screens, furniture and single objects intended for interior use Rating of sound absorption and sound reduction of elements based on laboratory measurements Larger surfaces (>10 m ) of multiple objects are evaluated in accordance with the new Swedish and international standard: EN ISO 11654:1997 Acoustics - Sound absorbents for use in buildings - Rating of sound absorption used as a screening-off unit shall be measured (optional) in accordance with international d regarding screen damping in accordance with the Swedish standard: